An IVA wrecks your credit record for six years – or until your IVA finishes if this is longer than six years.

 If the creditor replies saying they don’t know anything about your IVA, tell your IVA firm.

-If the creditor knows about your IVA but refuses to add or correct the default date, complain to the ICO.
+If the creditor knows about your IVA but refuses to add or correct the default date, complain to the Financial Ombudsman.
 Attach copies of your letter to the creditor, proof of posting and any reply from the creditor.

-One rare exception!
-Mortgage shortfalls (if you sold a house and it wasn’t enough to repay the mortgage) are unusual in an IVA but if you have one, read How to repair your credit record after bankruptcy which covers these debts.
+One rare situation… mortgage shortfalls (if you sold a house and it wasn’t enough to repay the mortgage) are unusual in an IVA but if you have one, read How to repair your credit record after bankruptcy which covers these debts.

 If the default date for the debt is on or before the date your IVA started, as it should be, the debt is going to disappear from your credit record six years after that date.
 If this is just a few months, your file will clear itself then so it’s probably not worth bothering with this.